 E – Effective New Approach

-The last stage of this coaching model involves the coach working with the individual to replace their unhelpful beliefs with a new set of more helpful beliefs.
+The last stage of the ABCDE coaching model involves the coach working with the individual to replace their unhelpful beliefs with a new set of more helpful beliefs.

 Questions that a coach may use at this stage could include: What’s the rational truth in this situation?
 What would those you trust tell you?
 What other beliefs would be more helpful for you?
-What does logic say to you?
+How would a logical approach lead you to act?

 Learning More About Coaching